 Some delegates, particularly from the South, wanted any regulation of foreign commerce to be effective only through a supermajority vote in Congress, but Madison successfully countered that a supermajority would cripple the government if it were necessary to retaliate against discriminatory tariffs from a foreign country.

+Unlike Congress’s power over commerce “among the several states,” federalism concerns are not as present in its control over foreign commerce.
 Today, the Court allows the states less power to tax foreign commerce than they have to tax interstate commerce.
 In Complete Auto Transit, Inc. v.
-Brady (1977), the Supreme Court declared that a state tax affecting interstate commerce would be valid only if it were (1) nondiscriminatory, (2) applied to an interstate activity that had a "substantial nexus" with the state, (3) apportioned fairly, and (4) connected to services that the state provided.
+Brady (1977), the Supreme Court declared that a state tax affecting interstate commerce would be valid only if it were: (1) nondiscriminatory, (2) applied to an interstate activity that had a "substantial nexus" with the state, (3) apportioned fairly, and (4) connected to services that the state provided.
 Later, in Japan Line, the Court added two further considerations to taxation of a foreign instrumentality: (1) the danger of multiple taxation and (2) the danger that the tax may damage the need for federal uniformity.
 Even though the Court has been somewhat more generous in recent years in permitting state taxation that involves foreign commerce, the rules continue to suggest a greater federal constitutional interest in foreign commerce than in commerce among the states, where the background principles of federalism still have some presence.

 Albert S. Abel, The Commerce Clause in the Constitutional Convention and in Contemporary Comment, 25 Minn.
 L. Rev. 432 (1941)

 Anthony J. Colangelo, The Foreign Commerce Clause, 96 VA.
 L. REV. 949 (2010)